dany198x/Ionic-demo/readme.md

 ionic cordova platform add android

+//After above 2 commands, you can find the android and ios projects under the platforms folder.

 //Everytime after update the source code:

 ionic cordova build ios //Be noticed this command is only valid on MacOS